How to Use Parallax SDK (ParallaxAPIs) in 2026

 Generating Valid DataDome Cookies

-Once you've parsed the challenge, generate a valid cookie:
+Once you've parsed the challenge, generate a valid cookie using the Parallax SDK:

 from parallaxapis_sdk_py.tasks import TaskGenerateDatadomeCookie